ietf-wg-cellar/matroska-specification/iana.md

 The Chapter Codec IDs are to be allocated according to the "First Come First Served" policy [@!RFC8126].

-`ChapProcessCodecID` values of "0" and "1" are RESERVED to the IETF for future use.
+Values of "0" and "1" are reserved for future use (with the IETF as the Change Controller).

 ## Media Types